cadwallion/brewby/README.md

 ## Output Adapters

-brewby-core also provides an interface for controlling output for heat sources.
+brewby also provides an interface for controlling output for heat sources.
 There are two layers to this system.
 The first is the low-level interface adapters for output: GPIO, serial communication, etc.  These are what trigger the on/off states directly.
 On top of that is the layer that handles knowing when to turn on/off a heating element.
 We control this via the